 Preparing for the upturn.

-And I confidently assert that having Capital and using it to the full value is going to make a huge difference compared to competing organizations without Capital when the US economy picks up again.
+And I confidently assert that having CHS and using it to the full value is going to make a huge difference compared to competing organizations without CHS when the US economy picks up again.
 The groundwork of implementing best practices now will have a lengthy payoff in the future.

 Here are some nice pictures of change you can be confident in: